How to choose an enterprise email service provider (ESP) that you’ll love

 Instead of being subject to the sales pitch or looking to the vendor to tell you what you can achieve, you can dictate the conversation by making vendors explain to you how their technology will help you achieve those goals.

 Make sure your goals can be clearly communicated and achieved.
-You’re probably familiar with the SMART mnemonic:
+You’re probably familiar with the SMART goals mnemonic:

 - S – Specific